olarostek/MyPortfolio/README.md

 # Portfolio
 ## About me

 My name is Ola Rostek, and i gradueted from the Food Technology and Humoan Nutricion program in Poznań.
 Recently, I have developed an interest in software testing.
 In the near future, I wolud like to improve my knowledge and acquire new skills to establish myself and grow in the field of testing.
-Currently, I work two jobs., Professionaly, I am the store manager, and the other job i being mom 🙂
+Currently, I work two jobs., Professionaly, I am the store manager, and the other job i being a mom 🙂

 ## Tools

  - Slack